-4.11 Rate of Turn During Progression measures the amount of turning (change of progression direction) of progression in time.
+11. Rate of turn during progression.
+The rate of turn during progression measures the amount of turning (change of progression direction) in time during progression segments.
 For each data point in the progression mode, this endpoint calculates the change of heading relative to the previous data point.
-Division by the tracking rate gives the rate of direction change in degree/s for each data point.
+Division by the tracking rate gives the rate of direction change in degrees per second for each data point.
 The session value is the median of the absolute rate (i.e., no distinction between right and left turning) over progression during the whole session.
-This measure is not computed in the lingering mode, since the distance between consecutive data points in this mode might be very small, frequently much less than the spatial resolution of the tracking system, and thus the measured change in direction is likely to be meaningless.
-B6 Rate of Turn was very significantly higher than that of D2 across laboratories.
-Laboratory effect was also significant, but in both within labs comparisons genotype differences were significant while experiment and interaction effects were not.
+This measure is not computed in the lingering mode, as the distance between consecutive data points in this mode might be very small, frequently much less than the spatial resolution of the tracking system, and thus the measured change in direction is likely to be meaningless.
+B6 rate of turn was very significantly higher than that of D2 across laboratories.
+Laboratory effect was also significant, but in both within-lab comparisons, genotype differences were significant, whereas experiment and interaction effects were not.

-4.12 Radius of Turn During Progression: This measure is computed by dividing, for each data point, the absolute turning rate (in degrees/s) by the speed (in cm/s), in order to get the curvature (in degrees/cm).
-The result is further multiplied by $180/\pi$ in order to get the radius of turning in cm.
+12. Radius of turn during progression.
+This measure is computed by dividing, for each data point, the absolute turning rate (in degrees/s) by the speed (in cm/s) to get the curvature (in degrees/ cm).
+The result is further multiplied by $180/\pi$ to get the radius of turning in centimeters.
 This is a measure of turning similar to the previous, but in relation to space and not to time.
 Note that it is possible to turn with the same radius but with different turning rates (by changing the speed) or with different turning radii but with the same turning rate.
-As with the turning rate, we use the median over all data points during the progression mode only.
-Furthermore, since one of our labs had an arena with a slightly smaller radius, and the animals progressed mainly along the wall, we calibrated the median radius of turn for each session by dividing it by the arena radius.
-The radius of turn (fig. 3) of the B6 was very significantly smaller in both across and within lab comparisons, about half of the arena radius, while the radius of turn of the D2 was almost as large as the arena radius.
-Note that the proportion of variance attributed to the genotype, which is a conservative estimation of broad sense heritability, was almost 80% in this endpoint, while merely 3.2% and 1.5% of the variance were attributed to lab and interaction effects respectively.
+As with the turning rate, we used the median over all data points during the progression mode only.
+Furthermore, because one of our labs had an arena with a slightly smaller radius and the animals progressed mainly along the wall, we calibrated the median radius of turn for each session by dividing it by the arena radius.
+The radius of turn (Figure 3) of the B6 was very significantly smaller in both across- and within-lab comparisons, about half of the arena radius, whereas the radius of turn of the D2 was almost as large as the arena radius.
+Note that the proportion of variance attributed to the genotype, which is a conservative estimation of broad sense heritability, was almost 80% in this endpoint, whereas merely 3.2% and 1.5% of the variance were attributed to lab and interaction effects, respectively.

-4.13 Home Base Relative Occupancy measures how much the animal stays in its most preferred location.
+13. Home base relative occupancy.
+Home base relative occupancy measures how much the animal stays in its most preferred location.
 This endpoint is computed by multiplying the total lingering duration by the number of lingering episodes for each place in the arena.
 This calculation is performed in bins of 10° along the perimeter of the arena.
 The home base was defined as the bin having the maximum value of this multiplication.
 It was usually, but not always, the place where the mouse was first introduced.
 The occupancy of the home base is given as the ratio between this maximum and the mean over all 10° bins.
-Note that "occupancy" in this algorithm use both the time of staying and the number of stops, as found by Eilam and Golani (1989).
+Note that occupancy in this algorithm uses both the time of staying and the number of stops, as found by Eilam and Golani (1989).
 D2 mice had significantly higher home base occupancy across laboratories.
-This endpoint was, however, the only one in which the lab effect was much larger than genotype effect.
-The genotype differences were also significant in the within MPRC comparison but not in the within NIDA comparison.
+This endpoint was, however, the only one in which the lab effect was much larger than the genotype effect.
+The genotype differences were also significant in the within-MPRC comparison but not in the within-NIDA comparison.